DataBranner/RegexBlaster/README.md

  1. Apply regex to attack string and non-combatant strings, showing partial matches in real time.

- 1. Item gradually fading into or out of view.
-Useful for hits.

  1. Multiple attack and/or noncombatant strings.
 More points for multiple matches at once.

  1. ESC: toggle pause/continue; from paused state, h => help page.